-The next Marina Martindale novel, The Scandal is back from the editor and we are in the process of proofreading.
+The next Marina Martindale romance novel, The Scandal is back from the editor and we are in the process of proofreading.
 The Scandal will be available this fall.
 In the meantime, here is a sneak preview.
 Enjoy.

 The Scandal Sample Chapter